-- Properties in the following-CBD area that receive the inner city bag collection service area (refer to map below): - land which does not have improvements recorded, - land with a storage shed only and the capital value is less than \$30,000.
+- Properties in the CBD area that receive the inner city bag collection service (refer to map below): - land which does not have improvements recorded, - land with a storage shed only and the capital value is less than \$30,000.

 The Waste Minimisation Targeted Rate is set differentially, based on location within or outside our kerbside collection area - rating units located within this area are charged at the Full Charge differential, and those located outside this area are charged at the Part Charge differential which is set at 75 per cent of the Full Charge differential.
-The kerbside collection area is shown in the map below, and can be viewed interactively on the Council's website.
+The kerbside collection area is shown in the map below, and can be viewed interactively at linkxxx